 For example, suppose examiners want to compare the efficiency of 2 test marking software.
-They take random samples of 10 student's answer scripts and send to the 2 software for marking.
-It doesn't matter whether the answers ticked by these students are similar or not.
+They take random samples of 10 students’ answer scripts and send them to the two (2) software for marking.
+It doesn’t matter whether the answers ticked by these students are similar or not.

 This is a non-parametric test for investigating whether 3 or more samples belong to the same population.
 Named after William Kruskal and W. Allen Wallis, this test concludes whether the median of two or more groups is varied.

 Ordinal data is built on the existing nominal data.
 Nominal data is known as “named” data, while ordinal data is “named” data with a specific order or rank to it.
 Let us consider the ordinal data example given below:

 Which of the following best describes your current level of financial happiness?

 The options in this question are qualitative, with a rank or order to it.
 The rank, in this case, is a sign of ordinal data.

 The difference in variation between “Very happy” and “happy” does not necessarily have to be the same as the one between “happy” and “neutral”.
 There is no standardized interval scale of measurement for each variable.